tarellel/fx-sqlserver-adapter/README.md

 ## Usage

-After that, you will need to tell F(x) to use this adapter in an initializer `config/initializer/fx.rb`:
+After that you will need to tell F(x) to use this adapter in an initializer `config/initializer/fx.rb`:

 ```ruby
 # frozen_string_literal: true